Program

 About

-The development of the Australian Safety Assessment Program (AuSAP) involved nearly 12 months of research and investigation (2020/2021) into standards, regulations, policy, programs and products.
+The development of the Australian Safety Assessment Program (AuSAP) involved 12-18 months of research and investigation (2020/2021) into standards, regulations, policy, programs and products.

-The review included understanding prescribing practices of Australian allied health professionals and our knowledge about the safety and performance of the vehicle restraint systems used by children and young people with disabilities and medical conditions, including:
+The review included understanding prescribing practices of Australian allied health professionals and our knowledge about the safety and performance of the vehicle restraint systems used by people with disabilities and medical conditions, including:

 Scope of work